 Some organisations won’t always advertise or widely publicise their roles for a variety of reasons- and some employers may not even realise they need another employee until the appropriate person approaches them.
 Making a speculative application will help you access what people call the ‘Hidden Job Market’ of unadvertised roles.
 If nothing else, they will get you in contact with an employer, gaining information that could help you when a vacancy does arise.

-At the University of Lincoln you still have access to the University’s Careers & Employability Service for up to a year after graduation (plus online assistance for two more).
+At the University of Lincoln you still have access to the University’s Careers & Employability Service for up to 15 months after graduation.
 Looking through the information we have on local employers could give you an idea of where to make a speculative application.
 We also have case studies from the University’s alumni network, giving you some ideas about the opportunities available to you as a University of Lincoln graduate.

 Starting a speculative application